 Just hiring the right people with the right skill set (A-Players) for the right job at the right time for the right business problem isn’t always enough.
 We also need to learn how to get our A-Players to perform at their best.
 Otherwise, we risk creating a dysfunctional group of superstars who don’t work together at all.

-2) We have started implementing and experimenting with the principles of deliberate practice (a purposeful and systematic practice that is conducted with the specific goal of improving performance), which is very different the bog-standard practice (mindless repetition).
+b) We have started implementing and experimenting with the principles of deliberate practice (a purposeful and systematic practice that is conducted with the specific goal of improving performance), which is very different from the bog-standard practice (mindless repetition).
 We are nowhere near to where we need to be, but we’ll get there in 2019.

-3) We have developed our own effective cadence of regular daily, weekly and monthly team meetings and communications to help us build a scalable and cohesive operation.
+c) We have developed our own effective cadence of regular daily, weekly and monthly team meetings and communications to help us build a scalable and cohesive operation.
 We are already functioning better with clearer communications, and intend to continue improving throughout the coming 12 months.

 (4) Growing market